luigicfilho/SuaVez/README.md

-# LCFila - Queue Managment
+# SuaVez - Queue Managment

 This project provides a robust Queue Management System (QMS) designed to handle multiple companies, provide UI customization, and incorporate advanced queue features like priority logic, real-time position tracking, and more.